FXXFERMI/CSC311_ML/README.txt

 https://github.com/FXXFERMI/CSC311_ML.git

 It includes everything for our project.
-It also has a very detail README.md, you can check on if you want to run our code locally.
+It also has a very detail README.md, you can check on that if you want to run our code locally.

 p.s. we also have the git repo in our report, at the bottom of first page.